Starting driving lessons; when to start learning

 How should I prepare for my driving lessons?

 There are some very good quality apps that provide both free and paid theory practice.
-These can be downloaded from either the Google Play Store or the Apple App Store.
+These can be downloaded from either the Google Play Store or the Apple App Store and the .GOV.UK website also has some useful free resources for theory practice.

-You can also find good information on internet resources such as YouTube and TikTok, however, it is important to ensure that the information is of a good quality.
+You can also find good information on internet resources such as YouTube and TikTok, however, it is important to ensure that the information is of a good quality and the information contained within the video is accurate and reliable.

-Ask yourself, is the presenter an Approved Driving Instructor (ADI).
-The DVSA ensure that all ADI's teach to a predefined quality standard and should therefore be more likely to provide reliable information and guidance.
+The DVSA ensure that all driving instructors teach to a predefined quality standard and should therefore be more likely to provide reliable information and guidance.